-Does drinking a GandT make you a psychopath or just another ‘sane’ student, asks JLDN reporter Isla Russell
+Does drinking a GandT make you a psychopath or just another ‘sane’ student, Isla Russell reports

 A cold gin and tonic makes for the perfect end to an imperfect day for university students, however, a recent study by Innsbruck University in Austria revealed that those who like this bitter beverage could be hiding an unstable secret.
 They could be a psychopath.